MicrosoftDocs/minecraft-creator/creator/Reference/Content/SchemasReference/Schemas/minecraftSchema_actor_animation_1.8.0.md

 ---
 author: v-jeffreykim
 ms.author: v-jeffreykim
-title: actor_animation Schema
+title: Schema Documentation - actor_animation
 ms.prod: gaming
 ---

-# actor_animation Schema
+# Schema Documentation - actor_animation

 This schema corresponds to the *.animation.json files in the "animations" folder of the resource pack.